AVespaIsNotAMotorcycle/mimic/README.md

   - [ ] Users use 2FA
   - [x] Users can change their profile pictures
   - [x] Users can change their display names
-  - [x] Users can change their user names
   - [x] Users can change their bios
   - [x] Users can follow other accounts
 - [ ] Posts